hamdibelgacem/ICMP-Packet-Counter-with-Netfilter-Hook/README.md

 ### app/ : application source code

-- `ioctl_app.c` shows an example to access the driver and get the returned value
+- `ioctl_app.c` shows an example to access the driver and get the returned ICMP counter.
 - `Makefile` to build the application

 ### load_driver.sh